 Inflammatory Bowel Disease (IBD) is a term for a group of conditions that cause inflammation and other symptoms in the digestive tract.
-Microscopic Colitis is an inflammation of the large intestine.
+Microscopic Colitis is described as inflammation in the large intestine.
 The large intestine is about 5 feet long in adults and includes both the colon and rectum.
 [Ref]

 Microscopic Colitis has different symptoms from those of Ulcerative Colitis and Crohn’s Disease, two other well known inflammatory bowel diseases.
 Importantly unlike these other two IBDs, microscopic colitis has not been shown to increase the risk of colon cancer.
 [Ref]

 There are two main forms:

 - Collagenous Colitis (CC) – Collagen, which is a type of protein, develops in thick layers in the colon tissue

 - Lymphocytic Colitis (LC) – There is an increase in the white blood cell (lymphocytes) count also in the colon tissue